for the 2012 AWP panel, “Poetry Video in the Shadow of Music Video—Performance, Document, and Film”

 As a blogger, I’ve been working ekphrastically for a long time: sometimes when I’m too tired to think of anything else, a photo can make a great writing prompt.
 In 2008 and 2009, I was co-curator of a site called Postal Poems, where we asked poets to create and submit what were essentially modern equivalents of haiga.

 That experience really prepared me, I think, to appreciate the effectiveness of a creative juxtaposition between text and image.
 It’s that juxtaposition, more than anything else, which makes a videopoem work.
-One-to-one matches between text and image are much less interesting to me, except sometimes in the hands of skilled animator.
+One-to-one matches between text and image are much less interesting to me, except sometimes in the hands of a skilled animator.

 Aside from the necessity of feeding a poetry blog, what are some of the other reasons why people make poetry videos?
 Here are a few I’ve noticed: